 What is Hypno-CBT® (HCBT)?

-Hypno-CBT® (HCBT) is one among several extant systems of cognitive-behavioural hypnotherapy.
+Hypno-CBT® (HCBT) is one among several current systems of cognitive-behavioural hypnotherapy.
 It is not simply “hypnotherapy plus CBT”, however.
-As opposed to “theoretical eclecticism”, HCBT is a tight integration of social, cognitive and behavioural psychology with traditional hypnotism.
+As opposed to “theoretical eclecticism”, H-CBT is a tight integration of social, cognitive and behavioural psychology with modern evidence-based (non-trance) hypnosis.
 It is based upon various established models of theory and practice which pre-date the development of modern cognitive-behavioural therapy (CBT).
 Nevertheless, HCBT embraces the principle of evidence-based “technical eclecticism” (Lazarus) which encourages clinicians to seek proven methods from different modalities of psychological therapy and attempt to incorporate them within a consistent theoretical model.

 A meta-analysis was performed on 18 studies in which a cognitive-behavioural therapy was compared with the same therapy supplemented by hypnosis.
 The results indicated that the addition of hypnosis substantially enhanced treatment outcome, so that the average client receiving cognitive-behavioural hypnotherapy showed greater improvement than at least 70% of clients receiving nonhypnotic treatment. […] These results were particularly striking because of the few procedural differences between the hypnotic and nonhypnotic treatments.
 (Kirsch et al., 1996)

 This finding led to the inclusion of cognitive-behavioural hypnotherapy for obesity on the list of empirically supported treatments (ESTs) compiled by the American Psychological Association.
 The only other therapies to have proven their efficacy sufficiently to meet these stringent research criteria are almost exclusively cognitive-behavioural.